Afonso-2403/SAP-CAP-Useful-Resources/SAP_CAP_Cheatsheet.md

 OData queries support expansions through a foreign key, for instance `<URL>/catalog/Authors?$expand=books($select=ID,title)` to show the authors with their respective books

+### **External Services**

+`cds import <path_to_edmx_file` to import an external service, a folder `external` will be created with both the imported file and a cds model definition (`.csn` file) to be used by the application.
+A requirement is added in the `package.json` to the external application

 ### **Deploying to the cloud**

+Not being able to use cf was solved in [by adding an env variable](https://letsgivebackblog.wordpress.com/2017/12/04/cloudfoundry-command-line-error-the-system-cannot-find-the-path-specified/)

 * `cf login` to login to the cloud foundry account and space
 * `cds add hana --force` to update `package.json` with the requirement to use hana as the data source